Gshack18/IST_590_fall/README.md

 # IST_590_fall
-This is for IST 590 class
+This is for IST 590 class because my VM wouldn't work with Vagrant on a MacBookPro 2015

 Project 7 - WordPress Pentesting